 What support is available to family and friends to care at home?

 Home supports include cleaning and domestic services, respite care so carers can take a break, overnight support to avoid hospital admission, social work for emotional support, occupational and physiotherapists to assist with mobility and equipment advice, volunteers for respite, emotional and practical assistance.

 What should I expect in a palliative care unit?

 Specialist palliative care units may be stand-alone or part of a larger hospital.
 They may be one or two rooms or they may be a whole unit.
-Often there is direct access to a garden or other outside area.
+Often there is direct access to a garden or other outside areas.
 Generally they will provide facilities for families to visit at any time of day or night and to stay over in the patient’s room.
-Usually there would be space to make a drink and a simple snack meal, and to take a break from sitting by the bedside.
+Usually there will be a space to make a drink and a simple snack or meal, and to take a break from sitting by the bedside.

 Doctors will usually visit daily, and there is access to physiotherapists, psychologists or counsellors, social workers, occupational and speech therapists.
 Volunteers offer practical and emotional support to patients and their families/visitors.

 Specialist palliative care units are not just places where people die.
 Many people will come in for a short time to have complex symptom management issues resolved or to give respite to family carers.
 These people are likely to return home.
 They may or may not return to the specialist unit.

 Palliative care in Tasmania

 88 Davey St, Hobart